 Each tab has a 'SAVE' button at the end of the page, you may need to scroll down for this to be visible to you.
-Please ensure that you press the save button before moving from one tab to another.
-If you input information on a tab and switch to another without pressing 'save' this information will be lost.
+Please ensure that you press the 'save draft' button at the bottom of each page before moving from one tab to another and after adding each participant (supervisors, enterprise/employment partner, mentors and referees).
+If you input information on a tab and switch to another without pressing 'save draft', this information will be lost.